Whale feces: Nutrient cycling and carbon sequestration

 One of the crucial roles of whale feces is in nutrient cycling, particularly nitrogen circulation in the ocean.
 Whales transport more nitrogen through their feces in certain regions than all the rivers combined, enriching both primary and secondary productivity.
 Additionally, the iron-rich feces of krill-eating whales encourage phytoplankton growth, benefiting the marine food chain and sequestering carbon dioxide for extended periods.
-The Southern Ocean, rich in nutrients but iron-deficient, experiences increased phytoplankton blooms due to whale feces, acting as a significant carbon sink.
+The Southern Ocean, rich in nutrients but iron-deficient, experiences increased phytoplankton bloom due to whale feces, acting as a significant carbon sink.

-The phenomenon of whales defecating near the water's surface reverses the typical flow of nutrients in the ocean's biological pump, contributing to the "whale pump."
+The phenomenon of whales defecating near the water's surface reverses the typical flow of nutrients in the ocean's biological pump, contributing to the "whale pump".
 Whales feed at deeper levels where krill is found, and their fecal matter, rich in iron, rises to the surface.
 This action enhances phytoplankton productivity and supports fish populations.
 Whales, along with krill, form a positive feedback loop, where their populations contribute to the recycling of iron, further boosting phytoplankton growth.

 A study in the Gulf of Maine extrapolated from modern levels nitrogen recycling in the sea due to marine mammals, such as cetaceans and seals, prior to the advent of commercial culling, estimating a former level thrice that of supply of nitrogen fixed from the atmosphere.
 Even today, despite reduction of marine mammal populations and increase in nitrogen uptake from the atmosphere and nitrogen pollution, the local clustering of marine mammals plays a significant role in maintaining the productivity in the regions they frequent.
 The enrichment is not only in primary productivity but also secondary productivity in the form of abundance in fish populations.

 The study assumes that whales tend to defecate more commonly in the upper part of the water column, which they frequent for breathing; additionally the feces tend to float.
 Whales feed at deeper levels of the ocean where krill is found.
 The fecal action of whales thus reverses the usual flow of nutrients of the ocean's "biological pump" due to the downward flow of "marine snow" and other detritus from surface to bottom.
 The phenomenon has been termed the "whale pump".

 The Gulf of Maine study also found that the view of whales and other marine mammals as competitors for fishing, advocated by some nations, is incorrect as whales play a vital role in maintaining the productivity of phytoplankton and consequently the fish.
 Culling marine mammal populations threatens the nutrient supply and the productivity of fishing grounds.